mgriebling/BigDecimal/Sources/BigDecimal/BigDecimal.docc/BigDecimal.md

 // Prints "[-9.5, 2.5, 3.0, 21.25, nan]"
 ```

-There is a static boolean variable *BigDecimal.NaNFlag* which is set to
+There is a static boolean variable *BigDecimal.nanFlag* which is set to
 *true* whenever a NaN value is generated.
 It can be set to *false* by
 application code.
 Therefore, to check if a sequence of code generates NaN,
 set NaNFlag to *false* before the code and check it after the code.
 Since